thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-12-installing-and-configuring-damn-vulnerable-web-application.md

 The authors summarize DVWA as:

 >Damn Vulnerable Web Application (DVWA) is a PHP/MySQL web application that is damn vulnerable.
-Its main goal is to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and to aid both students & teachers to learn about web application security in a controlled class room environment.
+Its main goal is to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and to aid both students & teachers to learn about web application security in a controlled classroom environment.

 This tutorial assumes you have a working install of Ubuntu Server version 18.04.
 This install can be on a physical machine, but most likely you will be using a virtual machine.
 When I installed and configured DVWA, I was using Ubuntu Server version 18.04 amd64.
 I also tested the install on Ubuntu Desktop version 18.04 amd64.
 Both worked using the same set of steps.

 ## Initial Steps

-Make sure you Ubuntu system is up-to-date by checking and downloading any new packages:
+Make sure your Ubuntu system is up-to-date by checking and downloading any new packages:

 ```
 sudo apt update && sudo apt upgrade